bcgov/ExchangeLabOps/docs/Resident-Teams/README.md

 ### Wildfire
+Wildfire Predictive Services to support decision making in prevention, preparedness, response and recovery.
 * [See the code on GitHub](https://github.com/bcgov/wps)
 * [See the code on GitHub (Frontend)](https://github.com/bcgov/wps-web)
 * [See the code on GitHub (Backend)](https://github.com/bcgov/wps-api)